 Lay your first layer of stones onto the paver base.
 Try to keep them as uniform as possible.
 Small gaps are OK and will help with air circulation, but the more uniform it is, the better it will look.

-Use a level to check that the pavers are even.
-If you need to make small adjustments, tap the pavers with your mallet.
-Put your fire pit ring in the middle make sure it fits.
+Level the pavers to check that they’re even.
+Make small adjustments as needed by tapping the pavers with your mallet.
+Put your fire pit ring in the middle to make sure it fits.

 Step 11: Make It Permanent

 Once you have the first layer down, run two beads of construction adhesive on top of the layer.
 Stagger the next layer of pavers so they’re on top of two pavers each.
 Press down firmly into the adhesive.
 Use a level and a mallet to make everything even.

 Repeat this same process for the next row, then place your fire pit ring inside.
 Once the adhesive has dried, you can fill the bottom of the pit with lava rocks.
 They can withstand intense heat and look great.

 Once you’ve completed this process, all that’s left to do is to start your campfire and enjoy some s’mores with friends!